krane/krane/docs/deployment-configuration.md

 # Deployment Config

-Creating a deployment using Krane starts with a **single file**, this file contains the deployment configuration used when creating container resources.
-The deployment configuration can be stored at the root of your project, a ci repository, or a directory on your local machine - anywhere really.
-When using the [CLI](cli) you can reference the location of this deployment configuration.
+Creating a deployment using Krane starts with a **single file**, this file contains the deployment configuration used to create container resources.
+The deployment configuration can be stored anywhere, when using the [CLI](cli) you'll be referencing the location of this deployment configuration.

-A simple deployment configuration file might look like:
+`deployment.json`

 ```json
 {